 \subsection{Matrix}

-We construct an $a \times b$ \textit{matrix} of face-down cards.
+We construct an $a \times b$ \textit{matrix} of cards.
 Let Row $i$ denote the $i$-th topmost row, and Column $j$ denote the $j$-th leftmost column.
 Let $M(i,j)$ denote the card at Row $i$ and Column $j$ of a matrix $M$.
+See Figure \ref{fig2}.